kumar303/hawkrest/docs/index.rst

 ..
-Hawkrest documentation master file, created by sphinx-quickstart on Thu Feb 27 11:05:46 2014.
+HawkREST documentation master file, created by sphinx-quickstart on Thu Feb 27 11:05:46 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ========
-Hawkrest
+HawkREST
 ========

 `Hawk`_ HTTP Authorization for `Django Rest Framework`_.